variant-bio/mid-pass/README.md

 Sample level processing down to GVCFs followed the GATK Best Practices guidelines as detailed [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-).
 Specifically, after adapter trimming with cutadapt v2.10, reads were mapped against GRCh38 with ALT contigs using BWA-mem v0.7.15.
 Subsequent steps for duplicate marking, sorting, base call quality recalibration and creating GVCFs with HaplotypeCaller were done with versions v2.14 of Picard, v1.10 of samtools, and v4.1.4.0 of GATK.
 Most steps were run with default parameter settings with few exceptions, e.g. to remove extremely short alignments.

 ## Joint variant calling and site level filtering
-Mid-pass (1-7x) GVCFs and 30x GVCFs were jointly genotyped (using GATK genomicsDBImport and GenotypeGVCFs) to produce one multi-sample VCF that was subsequently run through VQSR (SNP sensitivity=99.8%, indel sensitivity=99%) for site-level filtering.
+Mid-pass (1-7x) GVCFs and 30x GVCFs were jointly genotyped (using GATK genomicsDBImport and GenotypeGVCFs, see commands below) to produce one multi-sample VCF that was subsequently run through VQSR (SNP sensitivity=99.8%, indel sensitivity=99%) for site-level filtering.
 Only PASS sites were used subsequently.

 ## GQ filtering and imputation
 The PASS-only variant calls were further filtered to remove low quality genotype calls, to exclude those from potentially misguiding imputation.
 By measuring imputation performance over varying GQ thresholds, we determined that keeping only genotypes with GQ>17 was optimal.
 All GT fields with GQ<=17 were hence set to "./." (this can be done for example with vcftools --minGQ (see [here](https://vcftools.github.io/man_latest.html)).
-The resulting VCF file was then used as input to Beagle 5.1 using the “gt=” input parameter without reference panel (i.e. to impute within the provided cohort).
+The resulting VCF file was then used as input to Beagle 5.1 using the “gt=” input parameter without reference panel (i.e. to impute within the provided cohort; see commands below).

 ## Call flagging
 We finally compared the imputed genotypes with the sequencing-based calls before GQ filtering, in order to identify and flag calls where sequencing data (even if at low confidence) was in agreement or disagreement with the imputed call.
 The script for merging unfiltered and imputed VCF files is provided here ([flag_calls.py](flag_calls.py)).
 It annotates each genotype call with an IM value, where a lower values represents higher confidence in the call.
 Depending on the downstream application, these flags can be used to treat certain flagged variants with caution or filter them entirely.